jeacaveo/punter/README.rst

 Punter
 ======

-Data scrapper for data related to Prismata (strategy game).
+Library in charge of gathering and cleaning up data related to Prismata (strategy game).

 Install as library
 --------------------